 And, there is the issue of whether giving money is enough, or should the more affluent stay in the larger community to offer living examples of success.

-There is little dispute that in the United States, living in a poor neighborhood frequently means living in an environment that is unhealthy and violent, and may offer relatively poor learning and economic opportunities.
-Thus the exodus of middle-class families from poor Black neighborhoods increases the adverse effects of concentrated poverty.
+There is little dispute that in the United States, living in a poor neighborhood frequently means living in an environment that is unhealthy and violent,

 However, some in the middle class feel they are doing enough to contribute resources to the poor.
 At the same time, some Black families of a certain means do face a dilemma and ask themselves are they doing enough to help Blacks of lesser means, especially those who live in disadvantaged communities.